RyanAquino/ai-file-search-service/README.md

 # AI File Search Service
-A file search service that embeds file URLs texts and allows similarity search
+A file search service that performs OCR on files and embeds the text to enable similarity searches.

 ### Requirements
 - Python 3
-- Docker
 - Docker-compose
 - Google Cloud Storage API
 - OpenAI API